-As a result of the deregulation policy of the domestic shipping industry under RA 9295, the MARINA has continuously monitored all domestic shipping operations and exercised regulatory intervention whenever public interest warranted.
-With the view to effectively pursuing this agency's mandate, the Maritime Route Rationalization and Information System (MARRIS) was conceptualized in 2019.
-The MARRIS, using the NAVIS.2 software, a completed project for the MARINA and funded by the Department of Science and Technology (DOST), was developed by the University of the Philippines (UP) with the following objectives: (i) to estimate the number of vessels required per route through an effective route capacity measurement system (RCMS) for maritime transportation; (ii) determine the number of possible trips, passenger capacity, occupancy and perceived profitability of the selected fleet under analysis; and, (iii) analyze the feasibility of future routes such as missionary routes.
+As a result of the deregulation policy of the domestic shipping industry under RA 9295, the MARINA has continuously monitored all domestic shipping operations and exercised regulatory interventions whenever public interest warranted.
+With the view of effectively pursuing this agency's mandate, the Maritime Route Rationalization and Information System (MARRIS) was conceptualized in 2019.
+The MARRIS, using the NAVIS.2 software, a completed project for the MARINA and funded by the Department of Science and Technology (DOST), was developed by the University of the Philippines (UP) to estimate the number of vessels required per route through an effective route capacity measurement system (RCMS) for maritime transportation, determine the number of possible trips, passenger capacity, occupancy and perceived profitability of the selected fleet under analysis, and analyze the feasibility of future routes such as missionary routes.

-The MARRIS, officially turned over to the MARINA on 17 August 2021, is expected to be deployed in all MARINA Regional Offices nationwide for implementation in 2024 upon the upgrade of the Agency's digital infrastructure.
+The MARRIS was officially turned over to the MARINA on 17 August 2021, and is expected to be deployed in all MARINA Regional Offices nationwide for implementation in 2024 upon the upgrade of the Agency's digital infrastructure.